NKRAFAVoiceAI/FakeVoiceDetection/README.md

 Reference

-Bangsan, A., & Sirinam, P. (2025).
+[1] Bangsan, A., & Sirinam, P. (2025).
 The Application of Generative Artificial Intelligence Technology in Voice Conversion.
 NKRAFA JOURNAL OF SCIENCE AND TECHNOLOGY, 21(2), 135–157. retrieved from https://ph02.tci-thaijo.org/index.php/nkrafa-sct/article/view/257352
+[2] Bangsan, A., & Sirinam, P. (2026).
+Development of a Fake Voice Detection Model of Public Figures to Mitigate Disinformation in a Cyber Domain.
+KKU Science Journal, 54(1).

 # DEMO